aafarokh/WBB_NWK/README.md

 -0.374178

 and names it by the unique PIDxxxx_SIDxxxxx ID so that all the information about the signal and subject can be retrieved from the metadata file.
 The new file will be saved in the desired destination.
+The frist row indicates that the sampling frequency (Fs) is 512 Hz, and the rest of the rows contain the signal values at each time sample.